 Be Forever Yamato Vintage Collectibles

 As the Yamato saga matured, so did its audience.
 Fans who watched the first TV series as kids in 1974 were now preteens or teenagers, and the merchandising reflected this.
-Almost gone were products aimed at children-nearly every collectible generated for Be Forever in 1980 was meant for the older set and suited for some secondary purpose, like that pesky schoolwork.
+Almost gone were products aimed at children.
+Nearly every collectible generated for Be Forever in 1980 was meant for the older set.
+This brought the quantity down a bit, but enhanced the quality since the standards of an older audience were a bit higher.
+Here is a look at what they had to choose from…

-The Amada Printing company came out full force for Be Forever, which turned out to be their last Yamato campaign.
-Their Mini Card set was comparatively modest, 60 new cards and three new pocket books shown above in various front/back combinations.
+The set was comparatively modest, 60 new cards and three new pocket books shown above in various front/back combinations.

 The “Lucky Card” feature was continued; shown above at far right is one of the pre-marked samples.
 Once again, its purpose was probably to obtain a mail-order premium of some kind.

-A fresh set of Menko cards also came from Amada, complete with unrelated graphics on the back of each card.
 This time they were a jumble of real-life ground, air, and space vehicles in addition to a wide variety of card and number-based games.

 One of the new additions this time was a Be Forever “Seal Collection,” a series of stickers and a display book to keep them in.

 One more innovation was this set of “P.P.
 Cards.”
 The initials stood for “Pull Pack,” which just meant they came in packs like all the others.
-The red and white ‘P’ symbol was for Popy, the toy division of Bandai, who apparently co-produced the set with Amada.

 Popy’s involvement probably resulted in the higher production values seen here, which included a line of picture wallets to store the set.

-Popy and Amada also teamed up to make this pair of Yamato bicycle flags with spinning propellers.
-Either would have made a perfect addition to the famous Yamato bicycle.
+Popy and Amada also teamed up to make Yamato bicycle flags with spinning propellers.

-The Pepsi Corporation rejoined the party with this trio of binders that were probably made before the film, since they only displayed images from earlier movies (and only one in the bunch actually tied into Be Forever).
+The Pepsi Corporation rejoined the party with this trio of folders that were probably made before the film, since they only displayed images from earlier movies (and only one in the bunch actually tied into Be Forever).

 Another big food-related company in Japan was (and still is) Glico, mainly known for candy and confectionary.
 They signed on as a Yamato sponsor in 1980 and this vinyl bag was one of their earliest products.
 Many more were to come as Yamato III emerged as the next story of the saga.
 (Find them via the Yamato III link at the bottom of this page.)